panlm/workshop-apjsme/integration-noEpoch/integration-noEpoch.rst

 Customized Blueprint
 ++++++++++++++++++++

 #.
-Upload blueprint from HERE: :download:`Integration Demo Blueprint <./integration-noEpoch.json>`
+Upload blueprint, you have downloaded in 1st step.

 #.
 Customized blueprint to meet your environment